byNickes/StatisticsHomeworks/homework6/6_ra.md

 }
 {% endhighlight %}

-To implement this solution the max heap and min heap implementation has been got by [this GitHub page](https://github.com/JetStream96/MinMaxHeap) while the RunningMedian class has been made by the writer.
+To make this solution the max heap and min heap implementation has been got by [this GitHub page](https://github.com/JetStream96/MinMaxHeap) while the RunningMedian class has been made by the writer of this article.

 [1][https://www.geeksforgeeks.org/median-of-stream-of-integers-running-integers/](https://www.geeksforgeeks.org/median-of-stream-of-integers-running-integers) \
 [2][https://en.wikipedia.org/wiki/Median](https://en.wikipedia.org/wiki/Median) \